sfu-ireceptor/turnkey-gateway/README.md

 cp data/private_rest_services.tsv.example data/private_rest_services.tsv
 ```

 Edit it (and remove the two examples it contains).
-Make sure your repositories URLs end with `/airr/v1/` (don't forget the trailing slash).
+Make sure your repositories URLs end with `/airr/v1/` (don't forget the trailing slash!).

 Then run: